Mirco Mencacci: Early life

 Mencacci was born in Lari, Tuscany in Italy.
 At 4 years old, he was rendered blind due to a shotgun accident in his grandfather's garden.
-He moved in Genoa at the age of 7 to attend a disabled school, specifically for the blind.
-Mencacci's story inspired the Italian autobiographical film Red like the Sky which was directed Cristiano Bortone in 2002.
-The film illustrates the conditions of disabled schools in Italy in the 1970s.
+He moved in Genoa at the age of 7 to attend a school for boys who are blind or have low vision.
+Mencacci's story inspired the Italian autobiographical film Red like the Sky, directed Cristiano Bortone, 2002.
+The film illustrates the conditions in Italian schools for children with disabilities in the 1970s.

-The film won several Audience Awards at the São Paulo International Film Festival and at the Sydney Film Festival.
+The film won 19 critic and festival awards, including audience awards at the São Paulo International Film Festival and Sydney Film Festival.

-It also won the David di Donatello of the Youth.
+It also won a David di Donatello Award from the Accademia del Cinema Italiano.

 Cinema

 Mencacci has crafted sound design for international films that have screened in over one hundred film festivals across the world.
 His work has also featured and been exhibited at the Guggenheim in New York City, MOMA, Pompidou in Paris, MAXXI Museum in Rome, and the Venice Biennale with films including Michelangelo's Eye to Eye by Michelangelo Antonioni, Puccini and the Girl by Paolo Benvenuti.

 He has frequently collaborated with director Yuri Ancarani, on films including, The Challenge for which Mencacci received the special Jury Award at Locarno Cinema, San Siro which won the Maxxi Award in 2014 and the Sky Arts award in 2014.
 Mencacci also worked on the trilogy composed by Il Capo which in 2010 screened at the Venice Film Festival, Piattaforma Luna which premiered at the Rome Film Festival in 2011, and the film Da Vinci from the Venice Biennale in 2013.

 Mencacci has worked prolifically on films that have screened internationally at film festivals such as the Venice Film Festival, the San Francisco International Film Festival, Eye Honors New York, the Milwaukee Film Festival, and the Hamburg International Short Film Festival.

 Mencacci is the inventor of the Spherical Sound System, which he uses in his cinematographic works.
-In 2016 he was invited by Dolby to the Casa del Cinema in Rome in to demonstrate his system to audiences and how it applied to the newly-launched Dolby Atmos system.
+In 2016 he was invited by Dolby to the Casa del Cinema in Rome in to demonstrate his system to audiences and how it applied to the newly launched Dolby Atmos system.